GraphVertexColoring/coloring-verifier/README.md

-# Coloring verifier
+# Graph Vertex-Coloring Verifier

-Coloring-verifier is a small program to verify solutions to graph coloring problems in the context of the DIMACS Computational Challenges.
+Coloring-verifier is a small program to verify solutions to graph vertex-coloring problems in the context of the DIMACS Computational Challenges.

 Two input files are